 If you feel like entering, please fill in your name and email address.
 We’ll keep you updated about the contest and we’ll provide you with the info on how to submit.

-The deadline?
 We need all Classical Comeback submissions in by the 22nd of May 2015.

 Overture from 'Ruslan and Lyudmila’

 Overture from 'Ruslan and Lyudmila’, Glinka’s second opera.
 The plot was based on a poem by Alexander Pushkin, regarded as the founder of Russian literature.

 Mahler's most famous composition and the most frequently performed of his works.
 You might recognise the Adagietto from the ‘Death in Venice’ film.